 Holiday time can cause distress for your pets.

-Elsa sees dogs that when left alone wind themselves up into a full-blown panic attack, trying to gnaw their way out of the house through doors or windows, jump through glass doors, even destroying the house if left long enough.
-“You know a dog is distressed if the neighbours report hearing noises and barking when you are away from the home.
-Vocalising can be an early sign,” she says.
+Sometimes when dogs are left alone, they can wind themselves up into a full-blown panic attack, trying to gnaw their way out of the house through doors or windows, jump through glass doors, even destroying the house if left long enough.

-Or if you’re planning to leave your dog in a kennel when you go away, introduce the idea slowly, with short day stays and a couple of overnight stays, so it understands you are coming back, she suggests.
+Or if you’re planning to leave your dog in a kennel when you go away, introduce the idea slowly, with short day stays and a couple of overnight stays, so it understands you are coming back.